Mist-apps/mist-web/README.md

 It's done !
 You may start develop the web application:
 * the web application sources are in the `app` folder
-* to use a built-in web server and watch changes in the sources, use `grunt serve` in the root folder and the app will be served on http://localhost:9000/
+* to use a built-in web server and watch changes in the sources, use `grunt serve --force` in the root folder and the app will be served on http://localhost:9000
 * to build a distribution release of the application, use `grunt` in the root folder.
 The release will be generated in the `dist` folder.

+## Troubleshooting

+* If you have an `EACCES` error during the `npm install` command, please remove the npm tmp cache folder located in your home: `rm -rf /home/username/.npm` and retry again.
+This is due to some cache items written with the root permissions, so when accessing the cache with normal user permissions, it fails.
+* If you have a warning message when launching grunt "jcrop was not injected in your file."
+Copy this file https://github.com/tapmodo/Jcrop/blob/master/bower.json in the JCrop component folder `/path/to/sources/bower_components/jcrop/`.
+This is because bower not include this file in the installation.